 Our first day in Florence we did a custom Context Travel tour, Florence for Foodies.
-During that tour one of stops was Procacci, an historic deli founded in 1885, which specializes in products with truffle.
+During that tour, one of the stops was Procacci, a historic deli founded in 1885, which specializes in products with truffle.

 Walking into Procacci you are instantly enveloped into the deep musky smell that screams “truffles!”

 And I don’t know about you, but my mind goes, “Yes, please!”

 During our first visit, we tasted the house specialty, Panini tartufati, a small sandwich with a special truffle cream.
 The recipe is top secret (they even have a sign that says so!).